awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

-# AWS Global Condition Context Keys<a name="reference_policies_condition-keys"></a>
+# AWS global condition context keys<a name="reference_policies_condition-keys"></a>

 When a [principal](intro-structure.md#intro-structure-principal) makes a [request](intro-structure.md#intro-structure-request) to AWS, AWS gathers the request information into a [request context](intro-structure.md#intro-structure-request)\.
 You can use the `Condition` element of a JSON policy to compare keys in the request context with key values that you specify in your policy\.
 To learn more about the circumstances under which a global key is included in the request context, see the **Availability** information for each global condition key\.
-For information about how to use the `Condition` element in a JSON policy, see [IAM JSON Policy Elements: Condition](reference_policies_elements_condition.md)\.
+For information about how to use the `Condition` element in a JSON policy, see [IAM JSON policy elements: Condition](reference_policies_elements_condition.md)\.

 **Note**
 If you use condition keys that are available only in some circumstances, you can use the [IfExists](reference_policies_elements_condition_operators.md#Conditions_IfExists) versions of the condition operators\.
 If the condition keys are missing from a request context, the policy can fail the evaluation\.
 For example, use the following condition block with `...IfExists` operators to match when a request comes from a specific IP range or from a specific VPC\.
 If either or both keys are not included in the request context, the condition still returns `true`\.
 The values are only checked if the specified key is included in the request context\.